wwang-chcn/Giotto_ReadtheDocs/docs/source/giottoviewer.rst

 Giotto Viewer
 #######################

-This version of Giotto Viewer is not being actively maintained.
-More details about the previous versions of Giotto Viewer can be found `here <https://qzhudfci.bitbucket.io/spatialgiotto/giotto.viewer.html>`_.
+Giotto Viewer is no longer actively maintained.
+A previous version can be found `here <https://qzhudfci.bitbucket.io/spatialgiotto/giotto.viewer.html>`_.
+Some of the functions may not work with the current version of Giotto.

 .. _here: https://qzhudfci.bitbucket.io/spatialgiotto/giotto.viewer.html